 About the Client

-The client is one of India’s largest e-commerce platforms, with almost 40% of the market share, and over 100 billion registered users.
+The client is one of India’s largest e-commerce platforms, with almost 40% of the market share and millions of registered users.
 They offer a huge category of retail and payment services, delivering seamless experiences to both sellers and customers on the portal.

 The client’s annual calendar features a week-long mega sale, with offers and discounts on products across all categories.
 To make sure that the customers can get the best out of the sale days and every purchase is delivered without a hitch, their e-commerce portal needs to be available 24×7, with all systems working exactly as expected.